William Paddy: Life

 On 7 April 1620, with Matthew Gwinne, he was appointed a commissioner for garbling tobacco.
 Raphael Thorius alluded to this role in his Latin eulogy on Paddy in 1626.

 He sat in parliament as member for Thetford, Norfolk, in 1604–11.
 He supported his fellow-collegian William Laud, and called on Thomas Sackville, 1st Earl of Dorset, then chancellor of Oxford, and spoke to him in praise of Laud's character and learning, to gather support for Laud's struggles with the Oxford Calvinists.

-When in March 1625 James I was attacked by his final illness, complicating gout, of which he died, Paddy was sent for to Theobalds.
-Thinking the king's case desperate, he warned him of the end, which came two days later.
+When in March 1625 James I was attacked by his final illness, complicating gout, of which he died, Paddy attended him at Theobalds.
 Paddy's copy of the Book of Common Prayer (ed.
 1615), which was preserved in St. John's College, Oxford, contains a manuscript note which records the king's last profession of faith.
+Paddy wrote in the prayer book that he had told James that the end was near, "Being sent for to Theobalds but two days before the death of my sovereign lord and master king James, I felt it my Christian duty to prepare him, telling that there was nothing left for me to do (in the afternoon before his death the next day at noon) but to pray for his soul".

 Paddy died in London on 22 December 1634.
 He was a munificent benefactor of his college at Oxford, to which he gave an organ, £1,800 for the improvement of the choir, and £1,000 towards the commons, as well as many volumes to the library.
 His tomb is in the chapel of St. John's College.